Scottish mythology: National mythology

 Several origin legends for the Scots arose during the historical period, serving various purposes.

-One Scottish origin legend, or pseudo-historical account of the foundation of the Scottish people, appears in adapted form in the tenth-century Latin Life of St. Cathróe of Metz.
+One Scottish origin legend, or pseudo-historical account of the foundation of the Scottish people, appears in adapted form in the tenth-century Latin Life of St Cathróe of Metz.
 It relates that settlers from Greek Asia Minor sailed the seas and arrived at Cruachan Feli "the mountain of Ireland", probably for Cruachan Éli (Croagh Patrick, Co.
 Mayo), a well-known place in Hiberno-Latin hagiography since Tírechán's Collectanea.
 As they roamed through Ireland, from Clonmacnoise, Armagh and Kildare to Cork, and finally, to Bangor, they were continually engaged at war with the Pictanei.
 After some time, they crossed the Irish Sea to invade Caledonia North of Roman Britain, successively capturing Iona, the cities of Rigmhonath and Bellathor in the process.
 The latter places are echoed by the appearance of Cinnrígmonaid and Cinnbelathoir in the Chronicle of the Kings of Alba.
 The territory so conquered was then named Scotia after Scota, the Egyptian wife of Spartan commander Nél or Niul, and St. Patrick converted the people to Christianity.

 Once the Picts adopted Gaelic culture and their actual characteristics faded out of memory, folkloric elements filled the gaps of history.
 Their "sudden disappearance" was explained as a slaughter happening at a banquet given by Kenneth MacAlpin (an international folklore motif) and they were ascribed with powers like those of the fairies, brewing heather from secret recipes and living in underground chambers.
-In the eighteenth century the Picts were co-opted as a "Germanic" race.
+In the 18th century. the Picts were co-opted as a "Germanic" race.

-In the Celtic domains of Scotland, also known as Gàidhealtachd, there were ancient pre-Christian structures.
-In the farthest end of northwest Scotland there are standing stones at Callanish on the Isle of Lewis, in a vertical position, which are akin to the Stonehenge; these are believed to be older than Stonehenge and are standing for more than 5000 years and said to be denoting sun worship.
+In the Celtic domains of Scotland, also known as Gàidhealtachd, there are ancient Neolithic structures.
+A centre of worship was located in the Orkney Isles at the Ness of Brodgar with its associated megalithic structures.
+In the farthest end of northwest Scotland there are the Standing Stones of Callanish or Calanais Stones on the Isle of Lewis — a grouped arrangement of megalithic menhirs in a circle with branching avenues — which are somewhat akin to the Stonehenge.
+Archaeological evidence shows that these predate Stonehenge and have been standing for more than 5,000 years and are associated with sun worship with orientation to the winter solstice.